vishakha115/QuickTrack/README.md

-#QuickTrack is a time tracking app inspired by the Clockify web app.
+#uickTrack is a time tracking app inspired by the Clockify web app.
 This was built as a project for hackathon by Upgrad Students.

-Features
+->Features
 This app lets you add project name, description and tracks time as well.
 The data is stored in local storage so you can revisit your tracked projects anytime you wish.
 It has features like data visualization which lets you visualize your own tracked data and gives insights such as most productive or least productive day and so on.

-->Credits

-Images -
-Content -
-Icons -
-References -

 ->Tech Stack
 HTML